korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 I'll start execution on my main method while I have this in view.
 I'll start pressing Control+Alt+Y regularly.
 Like before, I'll first see all the text that was there, get truncated.
-But after 2 dots, I'll see 10 records, for the first 5 students.
+But after two dots, I'll see 10 records for the first 5 students.
-After 4 dots, I'll get 20 records displayed, and so on.
+After four dots, I'll get 20 records displayed, and so on.
-This demonstrates that the buffer, is flushed after every 10 records, versus just allowing the **BufferedWriter** class to manage it for me.
+This demonstrates that the buffer is flushed after every 10 records, versus just allowing the **BufferedWriter** class to manage it for me.
 Of course, implementing your own manual flushing will affect performance, so you should only use it, in a scenario like this,